virgili0/Virgilio/Topics/prerequisites.md

 Data collection is a huge and critical topic, which technical details go outside the scope of this guide.
 We'll see in a dedicated Purgatorio's guide how to collect huge quantities of data through scraping and other sources.
 To first taste the awesome free tools that we can use, take a look the ones from [Digital Methods](https://tools.digitalmethods.net)!
+Take also a look to the [Snorkel](https://hazyresearch.github.io/snorkel/blog/snorkel_programming_training_data.html) project from Stanford, seems very promising.

 #### Look under the bed
 More and more organizations are realizing that they are sitting in a gold mine.
 Years and years of historical data, from machines, conversation logs, transactions or sensor measurements are only waiting for you!
 They _probably_ hide a tremendous value to be unlocked, so why not to take a look at that relational database!